 - 1 stick butter

-- Preheat oven to 350.
-Drain peaches and set aside.
+- Preheat oven to 350 degrees.

-- After the butter is melted, take out of oven and pour batter on top of butter, DON'T STIR.
+- After the butter is melted, take the dish out of the oven and pour the batter on top of the butter, but DON'T STIR.

 “He heals the brokenhearted and binds up their wounds.”